-How to Speak Up Without Feeling Like a Jerk
+How to Speak Up for Yourself (Without Feeling Like a Jerk)

 Do you let things go that really bother you or agree to do things you don’t want to do because you’re afraid of being “mean”?
-In this video I’m going to show you that standing up for yourself is absolutely okay.
-And no, it doesn’t make you a jerk!
+Learning how to speak up for yourself is a super important skill you'll use for the rest of your life.
+(And no, it doesn’t make you a jerk.)

 Click below to watch now!